asousadias/Risset_Inharmonique1977_RT/JCRisset_InharmoniquePLF_2019/README.md

 ## Disclaimer:
-These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br>

 Universidade de Lisboa, Faculdade de Belas-Artes<br>